Home Vancouver Events Calendar Festivals and Events in Vancouver in 2025 Vancouver’s Olde Farmhouse Vintage Market in 2025

 Admission Costs

-Admission to the event in November 2024 costs $5 each day.
+Admission to the event in November last year cost $5 each day, and it’s the same again in May 2025.
 Children under the age of 13 are free.
 Parking at the Albion Fairgrounds is also free.

 What to Expect

 You can expect to see dozens of vendors at the market.
-There are typically thousands of collectible vintage items are on sale, and shoppers with smiles on their faces and recently-purchased treasures are everywhere.
+There are thousands of collectible vintage items for sale, and shoppers with smiles on their faces and recently-purchased treasures in their arms are everywhere.

 Olde Farmhouse Market Video